mohammed183/re_vit/markdown/02-Claims.md

 ::: {.cell .markdown}
 ## Claim 3: The hybrid Vision Transformer can perform better than both baseline and Vision Transformer after fine tuning it to different classification task

-The authors propose a hybrid vision transformer that combines a ResNet backbone with a vision transformer, and claim that this model outperforms both the pure vision transformer and the pure CNN models.
+The authors propose a **hybrid vision transformer** that combines a **ResNet** backbone with a **vision transformer**, and claim that this model outperforms both the *pure vision transformer* and the pure *CNN* models.
 They argue that the ResNet layer provides a better feature representation for the transformer, enabling it to learn more information from the images.

 To support their claim, the authors conduct various experiments using different models pretrained on the **JFT-300M** dataset and then fine-tuned on classification tasks on different datasets.
 They also vary the number of epochs as a hyperparameter and test the sensitivity of their results to this factor.
 The tables below show the results they obtained for each type of model.